-- 1. Remove the carton from the refrigerator [see Storage and Handling (16.2)].
-Locate the 2 packets: the buffer component (Packet 1) and the active component (Packet 2). - 2.
-Pour 100 milliliters (mL) of cold or room temperature (41°F-72°F; 5°C-22°C) bottled water (purified, spring, or sparkling [carbonated]) into a clean, disposable cup.
-Do not use tap/faucet water, or any non-purified bottled water, other beverages, or liquids. - 3.
+1. Reconstitution should be completed within 15 minutes of removing the carton from the refrigerator [see Storage and Handling (16.2)].
+Locate the 2 packets: the buffer component (Packet 1) and the active component (Packet 2).

+- 2. Pour 100 mL of cold or room temperature (41°F-72°F; 5°C-22°C) purified bottled or spring bottled water into a clean, disposable cup.
+Do not use tap water, sparkling (carbonated) water, non-purified or non-spring bottled water, other beverages, or other liquids. - 3.
 Use scissors to cut the top off the buffer component packet. - 4.
 Empty buffer component packet contents into cup.
 Effervescence will occur. - 5.
-Using a disposable stirrer, stir until the buffer component completely dissolves.
-For children 2 through 5 years of age, discard half of the buffer solution after mixing. - 6.
+Using a disposable stirrer, stir until the buffer component completely dissolves. - 6.
 Use scissors to cut the top off the active component packet. - 7.
-Empty the active component packet contents (lyophilized V. cholerae CVD 103-HgR) into the cup containing the buffer solution.
+Empty the active component packet contents (lyophilized V. cholerae CVD 103-HgR) into the cup containing the buffer solution. - 8.
+Stir for at least 30 seconds and until active component disperses to form a slightly cloudy suspension that may contain some white particulates.
+The active component may not dissolve completely. - 9.
+VAXCHORA must be consumed within 15 minutes of reconstitution.
+The recipient should drink the full contents of the cup at once.
+Some residue may remain in the cup and should be discarded with the cup.